eneglia/Getting-Cleaning-Data/CodeBook.md

 ### ID variables
 * subject_id : 1 to 30 each representing a participant in the study
-* activity : the activity that the subject was doing at the time of the measurement
+* activity : the activity that the subject was doing at the time of the measurement *1 WALKING
-1. WALKING
-   2. WALKING_UPSTAIRS
+   *2 WALKING_UPSTAIRS
-   3. WALKING_DOWNSTAIRS
+   *3 WALKING_DOWNSTAIRS
-   4. SITTING
+   *4 SITTING
-   5. STANDING
+   *5 STANDING
-   6. LAYING
+   *6 LAYING

 ### Measurement Variables
-* Mean value and Standard Deviation of the following variables: tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag gravityMean tBodyAccMean tBodyAccJerkMean tBodyGyroMean tBodyGyroJerkMean
+See features_info.txt for complete description of measurements and statiscics calculated
+* Variables
+   * tBodyAcc-XYZ
+   * tGravityAcc-XYZ
+   * tBodyAccJerk-XYZ
+   * tBodyGyro-XYZ
+   * tBodyGyroJerk-XYZ
+   * tBodyAccMag
+   * tGravityAccMag
+   * tBodyAccJerkMag
+   * tBodyGyroMag
+   * tBodyGyroJerkMag
+   * fBodyAcc-XYZ
+   * fBodyAccJerk-XYZ
+   * fBodyGyro-XYZ
+   * fBodyAccMag
+   * fBodyAccJerkMag
+   * fBodyGyroMag
+   * fBodyGyroJerkMag
+   * gravityMean
+   * tBodyAccMean
+   * tBodyAccJerkMean
+   * tBodyGyroMean
+   * tBodyGyroJerkMean
 * Additional variables:
-   gravityMean
+   * gravityMean
-   tBodyAccMean
+   * tBodyAccMean
-   tBodyAccJerkMean
+   * tBodyAccJerkMean
-   tBodyGyroMean
+   * tBodyGyroMean
-   tBodyGyroJerkMean
+   * tBodyGyroJerkMean

 ## Course Project
 The goal of the course project is to collect and clean the data to prepare tidy data that can be used for later analysis